data analytics (DA)

 As a term, data analytics predominantly refers to an assortment of applications, from basic business intelligence (BI), reporting and online analytical processing (OLAP) to various forms of advanced analytics.
 In that sense, it's similar in nature to business analytics, another umbrella term for approaches to analyzing data.
 The difference is that the latter is oriented to business uses, while data analytics has a broader focus.
 The expansive view of the term isn't universal, though: In some cases, people use data analytics specifically to mean advanced analytics, treating BI as a separate category.

 Data analytics initiatives can help businesses increase revenue, improve operational efficiency, optimize marketing campaigns and bolster customer service efforts.
 Analytics also enable organizations to respond quickly to emerging market trends and gain a competitive edge over business rivals.
-The ultimate goal of data analytics, however, is boosting business performance.
-Depending on the particular application, the data that's analyzed can consist of either historical records or new information that has been processed for real-time analytics.
+Depending on the application, the data that's analyzed can consist of either historical records or new information that has been processed for real-time analytics.
 In addition, it can come from a mix of internal systems and external data sources.

 Types of data analytics applications